Gorilla-Lab-SCUT/Label-Propagation-with-Augmented-Anchors/README.md

     Please refer to the 'run.sh'.
 We also provide the corresponding log file in the file of './test' You can start with these examples easily.

+    NOTE: Results are based on the ImageNet pre-trained features !!!
+No additional training involved.

     Note that the A2LP can introduce excellent pseudo labels of unlabeled target data in DA (compared to the FC-based classifier and the clustering algorithm).
 Therefore it could empower algorithms of DA using pseudo labels of unlabeled target data.